FHIR/interversion/engine/readme.md

 In addition to the features defined in the UML view, all the FHIR objects have this base API:

+### version()

     function version()

 Gets the version of FHIR that the object conforms to.

 * _returns_: one of ```1.0```, ```3.0```, ```4.0```

+### typeName()

     function typeName()

-Returns the FHIR type of the object.
+Returns the CDA type of the object.
 Note that this might not be the same as the javascript class name of the object

-* _returns_: The type name (see factory above)
+* _returns_: The class name as specified in the CDA RMIM, or the Data types definition (actually, as published in [the CDA logical Model](https://build.fhir.org/ig/HL7/fhir-cda/)

+### q()

+    function q(expression)

+Runs a FHIRPath expression on the object

+* _returns_: The set of objects returned by the FHIRPath expression (JSON primitives for FHIRPath System types)

 ## Source Object